Where we work

 Sakalava & Co

 A traditional zebu cart on the avenue de Baobab in Menabe.
 The population in the region originally consisted of the Sakalava.
-The Sakalava lived from cattle breeding and products of the forest.
+The Sakalava lived off cattle breeding and forest products.
 Today, many ethnic groups from other regions of Madagascar live in Menabe.

-Rosewood and other valuable woods bring a lot of money and are illegally taken from the forests.
+Rosewood and other valuable woods yield large sums of money and are illegally taken from the forests.

 Slash & burn agriculture